Frequently Asked Questions

 What core material do your mufflers use?
 Do they get louder over time?

-Stainless Works uses either stainless wool or mild steel packing for our mufflers (depending on whether you buy an aluminized or stainless muffler or exhaust system).
-Our mufflers are made from 304 stainless steel, that includes the shells, packing, and cores, and like every Stainless Works product have a lifetime guarantee.
-The wool does not blow out over time like fiberglass or other packing materials.
+Stainless Works uses stainless wool for all of our mufflers.
+Our mufflers are made from 304 stainless steel, that includes the shells, packing, and cores, and like every Stainless Works stainless steel standard product have a lifetime guarantee.
+The wool does not burn or blow out over time like fiberglass or other packing materials.

 How do your systems differ from a concours correct factory exhaust system?